EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-ai-se-percibe-de-manera-diferente-entre-artistas-y-devs/index.en.md

 There’s a strong consensus among artists regarding AI.

-Movements like #NOAI have made their rejection of this technology very clear.
+Movements like #NOAI or [Made with human intelligence](https://www.forbes.com/sites/lesliekatz/2024/07/17/human-intelligence-art-movement-takes-defiant-stand-against-ai/#?) have made [their rejection of this technology very clear](https://notbyai.fyi/es/#?).
 The contempt seems to stem from how it was trained—using artists' work without their permission, accused of plagiarizing something as personal as a style—and the fear of being replaced by this technology, which affects them economically.

 {{< figure src="https://res.cloudinary.com/dwrscezd2/image/upload/v1753062961/coffee-bytes/no-ai-movement_g772l5.jpg" class="md-local-image" alt="NO AI movement" caption="NO AI movement" >}}